The Monkees at Casino Rama, Orillia, ON on April 25, 2015

 This was the start of the acoustic set.
 I’m not sure if they switched around the order of the songs from the planned set list, because it seemed like Micky started to introduce a song (I’m thinking it was “Clarksville”), but then Peter said no, not yet, and introduced a different song.

-Peter talked about this song while they showed a picture of Peter and Micky with a woman who I think might have been Carole King on the video screen.
-He said he came up with a different arrangement of this song, and I’m not sure who exactly he was talking about, but “they” eventually said, “oh, well, okay”, and let him do it his way.
+Peter talked about this song while they showed a picture of Peter and Micky with a woman who I was thinking was Carole King on the video screen (because she wrote the song, right?
+It was actually Coco though).
+Peter said he came up with a different arrangement of this song, and “they” (whoever “they” is) eventually said, “oh, well, okay”, and let him do it his way.
 This was pretty close to the arrangement he does on Stranger Things Have Happened.
-There was one song that they did without the backing vocals that are present on the recorded version; it might have been this song, but I’m not sure.
+There was one song they did without the backing vocals that are present on the recorded version; it might have been this song, but I’m not sure.

 There were a couple of songs that both Peter and Micky took turns singing, and I think this was one of them.
 That’s one thing I would have loved to hear more of on their previous tours.
 It’s great to hear any two or three or four of the guys all singing together like on the original records.

 Micky spoke about the next song, saying that he’d done three or four versions of it—“three or four hundred”, Peter added, meaning performances.
 (He might as well have meant recorded versions, since Micky seems to do a cover of it every time he releases a new album. :P) Micky’s definitely fond of this song, and he said he thinks it might be his “Layla”.
 “LAYLAAAA!”
 Peter yelled out, and I suddenly realized hearing Peter cover “Layla” is something I really want to hear.
 I don’t know how it’s possible, but that one-word cover was really good.